From semi-total to equitable total colorings: Symmetric cubic graphs

-The lower-right quarter of the figure shows the resulting equitable TC $\mu'''$ of $Pap$ provided by Theorem~\ref{t1}.
-It was obtained by an initial $\beta$-reduction and two subsequent $\gamma$-reductions, composing an STC-to-equitable TC reduction sequence departing as said from a lacunar STC and passing successively through a lacunar TC with automorphism group $\mathbb{Z}_6$ and one more TC.
-In the center of each of the last three quarters in the figure, a listing showing the cardinalities of the $\mu'$-classes shows that this TC is in fact an equitable TC, in a fashion similar to the listing on right half of Figure~\ref{figshp}.
+The lower-right quarter of the figure shows the resulting EqTC $\mu'''$ of $Pap$ provided by Theorem~\ref{t1}.
+It was obtained by an initial $\beta$-reduction and two subsequent $\gamma$-reductions, composing an STC-to-EqTC reduction sequence departing as said from a lacunar STC and passing successively through a lacunar TC with automorphism group $\mathbb{Z}_6$ and one more TC.
+In the center of each of the last three quarters in the figure, a listing showing the cardinalities of the $\mu'$-classes shows that this TC is in fact an EqTC, in a fashion similar to the listing on right side of Figure~\ref{figshp}.
 The final listing is $i(4+7=11)$, for $i=0,2,3$ and $1(6+6=12)$, with cardinalities differing at most in one unit.
 We resume this by writing $Pap(|Pap^0|,|Pap^1|,|Pap^2|,|Pap^3|)=Pap(11,11,11,12)=Pap(11^312)$. \end{example}

-\begin{example} The distance transitive Desargues graph with intersection array $\{3,2,2,1,1,1;\\1,1,2,2,3\}$ is a hamiltonian graph $Des$ with LCF notation $[5,-5,9,-9]^5$ seen (four times) in Figure~\ref{figdes} as the union of an external Hamilton 20-cycle $H$ and an internal 1-factor $F$ of 10 edges. $Des$ is represented on the upper-left quarter of the figure with a lacunar STC $\mu$ that uses color set $\chi(3)$.
-There, $H$ is seen clockwise from the upper-left vertex via the color cycle $\mu(H)=(2_1(2_01_20_1)^62_0)$, where edge colors appear as subindices of their preceding vertex colors and $F$ has only green (color 3) edges.
+\begin{example} The distance transitive Desargues graph $Des$ with intersection array $\{3,2,2,$ $1,1,1;1,1,2,2,3\}$ is hamiltonian with LCF notation $[5,-5,9,-9]^5$ seen (four times) in Figure~\ref{figdes} as the union of an external Hamilton 20-cycle $\eta$ and an internal 1-factor $F$ of 10 edges. $Des$ is represented on the upper-left quarter of the figure with a lacunar STC $\mu$ that uses color set $\chi(3)$.
+There, $\eta$ is seen clockwise from the upper-left vertex via the color cycle $\mu(\eta)=(2_1(2_01_20_1)^62_0)$, where edge colors appear as subindices of their preceding vertex colors and $F$ has only green (color 3) edges.